- Documentation

 Storage & Delivery

 Images are stored on AWS S3 and delivered through CloudFront CDN for lightning-fast global access.
-URLs are optimized and automatically compressed for optimal performance.
+Full resolution images and videos are uploaded and always available, but low-res images are created for thumbnails with URLs for faster performance where it makes sense.

-Click the Add Gallery Image field to open the image selector dialog.
-You can select one or multiple images to upload at once.
+Click the Add Gallery Image or Add Gallery Video field to open the file selector dialog.
+You can select one or multiple files to upload at once.

 TIP